centreon/centreon-documentation/en/releases/introduction.md

 Centreon 20.10 is now compatible with Security-Enhanced Linux (SELinux), the most popular Linux kernel security module.

+### Up-to-date Linux Operating System for up-to-date security patches (coming soon)
+Centreon 20.10 runs on the latest version of the CentOS or RedHat Enterprise Linux (RHEL) operating system: CentOS v8 or RHEL v8.

 ### Vulnerability Fix Engagement Plan

 As usual, Centreon implements an engagement plan to fix reported security vulnerabilities in a timely manner, based on